 To determine which exam will make you the most competitive, ask the institution’s admissions counselors if they prefer the GMAT over the GRE.
 Despite many business schools’ claims that they don’t have a preference, around 90% of applicants decide to apply with a GMAT score.
 This discrepancy might be the result of test takers’ desire to show admissions committees that they have a clear understanding of their graduate program goals and career aspirations.
 If you aren’t sure which type of graduate program you’re interested in, then the GRE might be the better option.
 However, if you want to make sure you will be as competitive as possible for an MBA program, then pick the GMAT.
 In both cases, ranking among the top performers requires rigorous test preparation.

 GMAT vs GRE | structure, timing, scoring, costs

-Also consider each exam’s structure to determine which you’re more likely to perform well on.
+The answer to this question is not concrete and can vary, based on various aspects.
+Consider each exam’s structure to determine which you’re more likely to perform well on.
 GMAT prep will involve more focus on the quantitative section, which is more challenging than the GRE’s.
 MBA committees agree that an applicant’s performance on the quantitative section is one of the strongest indicators for a successful career.
+Hence, one of the advantages of taking the GMAT can be the opportunity to show your strong quantitative skills and make your application more competitive.
 Conversely, the GRE’s sentence equivalence and text completion sections require a skilled command of highly sophisticated vocabulary, which may be particularly challenging to non-native English speakers.